pola-rs/polars-book/Contributing.md

 ### Building locally
 To build the documentation locally you will need to install the python libraries defined in the `requirements.txt` file.

-Then run `python scripts/people.py` to build the list of contributors.

 <!-- markdown-link-check-disable -->
-When these steps are done run `mkdocs serve` to run the server.
+When these are installed run `mkdocs serve` to run the server.
 You can then view the docs at http://localhost:8000/
 <!-- markdown-link-check-enable -->

 ### Want to discuss something?